 posed with cigarette in hand

-and my grandmother on the sofa ….
+and my grandfather on the sofa ….

 Who pulled the floss from the skein